60 Christmas Breakfast Ideas That Are As Fun As Opening Presents

 Hot Cocoa Pancakes With Peppermint Drizzle

 You can file this one under "ridiculous recipes."
-By "ridiculous," we mean this recipe is chocolate wrapped in syrup and cloaked in marshmallows.
+By "ridiculous," we mean this recipe is chocolate doused in syrup and cloaked in marshmallows.
 Not only do these pancakes meet the requirements for three of the four main food groups observed by Santa's elves (candy, candy canes, candy corn, and syrup), they also score low on the difficulty scale — they're about as easy to make as regular pancakes.

 It's so easy to win with waffles, especially when gingerbread is involved.
 There are only so many days in the year that we can taste the merry melody of ginger, cloves, nutmeg, and cinnamon so you can call this waffle gingerbread's hail mary of sonorous seasonings for the season.
 But keep it on your holiday playlist — you'll want to taste this tune again next year.